 Where Did the Joro Spider Come From?

-The Joro spider is native to Asia but has been spotted frequently this year in northern Georgia.
+The Joro spider is native to Asia but has been spotted frequently in the Southeastern United States in recent years.
 Reports from the University of Georgia claim the first sightings of the spider were between 2013 and 2014.
 Scientists used genetic analysis to confirm those sightings as Joro spiders in 2015, and Georgia Museum of Natural History collections director Rick Hoebeke tracked them as they spread throughout the state.
 Scientists think they arrived as stowaways on cargo ships.
 Since then, the spider has grown in mass numbers within the state, as they’ve been sighted in nearly 25 different counties.

 This genus of spiders has an ingenious way of spreading.
 They use a ballooning technique, in which the spiders spin a web to catch the air current, allowing them to fly for 50-100 miles before latching onto a tree.
 Joro spiders thrive on the edge of woods and around homes and are often found congregating in groups.